jg-fossh/simple_system_verilog_counter/README.md

 # simple_system_verilog_counter
 Simple counter written in SystemVerilog.
-A bit was generated for the iCE40-HK8K Breakout Board.
+A bitmap file was generated for the iCE40-HK8K Breakout Board.

 ## Bitmap
 Bitmap was generated under Fedora 29 running Lattice iCEcube2 2017.08.27940 on WINE 4.0